 When you know exactly what customer pain points you’re addressing, you can use the right language and layout to make your sales page as effective as possible.

 2. Create a value proposition for your product or service

-An easy way to think about your unique value proposition is what your company does differently than competitors.
 Are your products cheaper?
 Easier to use?
 Available in more options?

 Of course, if you offer a product or feature that no one else in your industry does, that’s highly valuable and should be the focal point of your page.